IlyaLab/kramtools/mtm/README.rst

 ----------------------------------------------------------------------------

 The matrix can include floating-point, integer, and symbolic (string) data.
-Integer data can be represented in any standard base (octal, decimal, or hexadecimal) following standard conventions.
+Integer data can be represented in octal, decimal, or hexadecimal following standard conventions.

-Categorical data in the input can be represented as non-negative integers or symbolically, but symbolic category names are implicitly mapped to integer identifies in the resulting binary matrix and the category labels are discarded.
+Categorical data in the input can be represented as non-negative integers or symbolically.
+Symbolic category names are implicitly mapped to integer identifies in the resulting binary matrix and the category labels are discarded.